 The Christmas lights in other Galician cities along the Camino are also very much worth seeing.

-- Ferrol, where the English Way also begins, displays spectacular lights that enhance its historic architecture.
-On December 5th at 19:00, you can enjoy the lights of the large Christmas tree and the giant bear.
+- Ferrol, where the English Way also begins, showcases spectacular lights that highlight its historic architecture.
+On December 1st, in Plaza de Armas, you can enjoy the lights of the large Christmas tree over 20 meters tall.

-- Ourense, through which the Sanabrés Way passes, will debut its lighting on December 5th at 20:00.
-Highlights include the large Christmas tree and the Christmas market.
+- Ourense, on the Sanabrés Way, will debut its lights on December 5th in Plaza Mayor, featuring the grand Christmas tree.

-- Pontevedra also inaugurates its lighting on December 5th at 18:00, where the large Christmas tree will not be missing.
-If you choose the Portuguese Way from Tui, you can enjoy this beautiful Christmas lighting.
+- Pontevedra will also inaugurate its lights on December 5th in Plaza de España, where the grand Christmas tree will not be missing.
+If you choose the the Portuguese Way from Tui, you can enjoy this beautiful Christmas lighting.

 The Tradition of Christmas Lights